 Fundamental Differences between Parallels and BootCamp

-On the other hand, the virtualization program has further offered support to Windows 10 on its eleventh iteration, the newest version of Windows.
+On the other hand, the virtualization program has further offered support for Windows 10 on its eleventh iteration, the newest version of Windows.

 Why Should You Opt for Parallels?